 - Get motion sensor lighting.
-Another pleasant way to discourage a break in is having motion sensor or security lighting.
-60% of burglaries happen at night and putting the unwanted visitor under the spotlight can work wonders.
+Another pleasant way to discourage a break in is having a motion sensor or security lighting.
+60% of burglaries happen at night and putting the unwanted visitor into the spotlight can work wonders.

 - Install a deadbolt lock.
 This is one of the most secure locks out there.
 It’s recommended by locksmiths and security professionals from all over London.
 Just having it would surely discourage most lock pickers from trying anything with your home.

-- Use an Anti-Kick device for wooden doors. – It will not only save your home, but will reduce the need of a door repairman in case you do become a victim of a burglary attempt.
+- Use an Anti-Kick device for wooden doors. – It will not only save your home but will reduce the need for a door repairman in case you do become a victim of a burglary attempt.

 Garage doors are often neglected from anti-burglar discussions, which is why the perpetrators use it more often than you might think.
 If your garage is connected to your house, this one is for you.

 - Use common sense.
-As sad as it sounds, most garage door break ins happen because people forget to close the garage door, or leave the remote in the car.
-Just like locking the front door, locking the garage door sis simply mandatory.
+As sad as it sounds, most garage door break-ins happen because people forget to close the garage door or leave the remote in the car.
+Just like locking the front door, locking the garage door is simply mandatory.

 - Use a deadbolt lock.
 This can save you in more ways than one.

-- Ensure you have a door made of reinforced steel. – The harder to break in the better.
+- Ensure you have a door made of reinforced steel.
+The harder to break for the better.
 Literally.